Rebuilding Credit WITHOUT Credit Cards

 Rebuilding your credit is about showing that you can consistently make on-time payments.
 Loans are a way you can also help rebuild credit.
 You have several different types of loans to choose from, which means you’re not tied to any specific type of loan.
 You can get a secured loan, car loan, federal student loan, or a personal loan.
 The approval process and requirements will be different for each type of loan you apply for, so check with your local bank or credit union to see which is right for you.

 In 2011, Experian decided it would accept rent payments as a form of credit.
-If you’re paying rent for a duplex or apartment, then you can start improving your credit just by making the same payments you make every month.
+If you’re paying rent, you can start improving your credit by making the same payments you make every month.
 This is usually not through your landlord, but a third-party company who collects rent, pays your landlord, and reports your payment history to Experian.
 There may be fees and delays associated with the service, so be sure to check with the company so you know how much to pay and by when.
+Here are some companies that will report your rent payments for you.

 One of the easiest ways to help build your credit is to ask a trusted friend or family member to list you as an authorized user on one of their credit cards.
 This doesn’t mean you need to carry the card, in fact, it’s probably best that you don’t.
 Simply having your name on the account is enough to benefit from your friend or family member’s good credit practices.
 However, be careful with this option.
 If your friend or family member stops making payments, not only does this ruin your credit, but it also makes you liable for any debt.
 Make sure you trust the friend or family member implicitly.